 There are a variety of ticket options available for Cenote Xcanche:

-- An entrance ticket and a return trip on a taxi bike costs $150 peso.
+- An entrance ticket and a return trip on a taxi bike is available for an additional charge.

-- It is $400 pesos for a ticket which includes bike rental, rappelling and zip-lining.
+- There are more expensive tickets which include bike rental, rappelling and zip-lining.

 We recommend having cash (preferably Mexican pesos) with you when visiting all the cenotes in Mexico and Xcanche is no exception.

 Opening hours: the Ek Balam cenote is open from 8 am.
 Last entry is at 3:30 pm for the cenote closing at 4 pm.

 4 | How long to spend at Cenote Xcanche

 We spent around 2 hours at Cenote Xcanche, including the bike ride over to the cenote.
 This was after we’d spent a few hours exploring the Ek Balam ruins.
 In total, we spent 4 to 5 hours at the site visiting both the ruins and the cenote.